Jolene (song): Answer songs

 Kirsty MacColl's 1995 song "Caroline" was inspired by "Jolene" and is told from the other woman's point of view.

 In 2013, country singer Jennifer Nettles recorded "That Girl", which she stated in interviews is a lyrical counterpoint to "Jolene".
-The song is written from the perspective of the Jolene character, who Nettle feels is unfairly maligned in the original song.
+The song is written from the perspective of the Jolene character, who Nettles feels is unfairly maligned in the original song.
 In this version, the other woman is shown to have no interest in taking another woman's man, and her song is in fact framed as a warning to Parton's character that "her man" has a roving eye.

 In 2017, American singer-songwriter Cam released her single "Diane" in response to Parton's song.
 The song is sung from Jolene's point of view, where she sings to 'Diane', Parton's character, and states that she did not know that 'her man' was her man.
 Cam noted to Rolling Stone Country that the song is her "response to Dolly Parton's 'Jolene.'
 It's the apology so many spouses deserve, but never get.
 The other woman is coming forward to break the news to the wife about an affair, respecting her enough to have that hard conversation, once she realized he was married.
 Because everyone should be able to decide their own path in life, based on the truth.
 Women especially should do this for each other, since our self-worth can still be so wrapped up in our partners.
 And in true country fashion, I've set the whole raw story to upbeat music, so you can dance while you process it all."

 During the 2020 COVID-19 pandemic, linguist Gretchen McCulloch wrote a parody of the song entitled "Vaccine", inspired by Parton's $1 million donation funding research on a coronavirus vaccine.
 The parody was sung by English professor Ryan Cordell, and the video went viral.
 Dolly Parton broke into parody herself, singing "Vaccine, vaccine, vaccine, vaccine, I'm begging of you please don't hesitate" as she got a 'dose of her own medicine' in a March 2021 vaccination.

-Chapel Hart released an answer song in 2021 titled "You Can Have Him Jolene".